Ayjent/SchwurveTest/docs/source/quick_commands.rst

 .. image:: ../_static/Hook2Selected.gif

-Directions to Use **Hook to Selected**
+.. container:: Directions to Use **Hook to Selected**

    #.
 In Object Mode

       #.
 Select Empty

       #.
 Shift+Select Mesh or Curve Object

    #.
 In Edit Mode

       #.
 Select Vertex or Vertices (Control Point(s)) to define Hook Position.
 NOTE: If multiple vertices or control points are selected it will be the location in the center of the selected vertices/points.

       #.
 Click on "Hook to Selected" button.

    #.
 In Object Mode

       #.
 Choose the Empty.

       #.
 Hit G to move the selection in the Viewport to verify that empty moves vertex/vertices on Curve or Mesh.